 With all of that research, you would have a long list of questions you can ask the interviewer.
-Include them as part of the discussion to make it sound natural rather than at the end of conversation.
+Include them as part of the discussion to make it sound natural rather than at the end of the conversation.
 That will make it more engaging and easier to handle the interview flow.

 3. Identify your weakness

 It’s a question that is a part of every interview.
-Knowing that, it is surprising how often people are never prepared for this question.
+Knowing that it is surprising how often people are never prepared for this question.
 Take the time off to jot down a list of your strengths and weaknesses.
 Work with your weakness and jot down ways in which you deal with it.
 Examples of how you have not let it affect your work is a good way to deal with the question.

 4. Describe your hobbies

 Hobbies define a person.
 Talk about the ones that bring your personality to the forefront.
-Share details of how you have grown over the years with the hobby and how it has helped mould your personality.
+Share details of how you have grown over the years with the hobby and how it has helped mold your personality.